concept to completion

 Preparation of detailed fee proposal

 During this stage we build a 3D virtual model of the project, incorporating any existing elements such as the land and buildings that occupy the site.
-We will then start to experiment with various layouts that incorporate all of your requirements and any project conatraints.
-We will develop several options for you.
+We then develop several concept plans with various site and building layouts that incorporate all of your requirements.
+We will present multiple options to you.

 Building survey (if working with an existing building)